Thayer Home

 Later that evening, Lorraine, Ed and their military friends held a seance around the master bed where Lorraine saw this insecure, unpleasant woman, who was identified as Mrs. MacArthur, and successfully exorcised her from the home.

-The spirit of Molly is still here, perhaps seeing herself as house manager, and supervisor of the help, or perhaps she is just jealous that the maids are alive and she isn’t.
+The spirit of Molly is still here, perhaps seeing herself as house manager, and supervisor of the help.
+Or, perhaps she is just jealous that the maids are alive and she isn’t.
 She is still rumpling up the beds after they have been made.

 Greer is still a sorrowful, and angry spirit who couldn’t forgive or accept what he had done, and thus still roams West Point, inadvertently scaring people who felt his rage he had for his own behavior.